StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ### From the community plugins list

+Note: I am currently still waiting for the merge of my [PR](https://github.com/obsidianmd/obsidian-releases/pull/1764) for this plugin to be included in the community plugin list.
+For now you have to do a manual installation.

 1. Search under the Community Plugins in the settings for it and click install.
 2. Enable the plugin (from the installed plugin list).
    <img src="https://user-images.githubusercontent.com/62220780/225567578-8d8cdc57-01ea-4d7d-a281-14a05fdee2d7.png" width=600 />